awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 **You can access the IAM Policy Simulator Console at: [https://policysim\.aws\.amazon\.com/](https://policysim.aws.amazon.com/)**

+**Important**
+The policy simulator results can differ from your live AWS environment\.
+We recommend that you check your policies against your live AWS environment after testing using the policy simulator to confirm that you have the desired results\.
+For more information, see [How the IAM policy simulator works](#policies_policy-simulator-how-it-works)\.

 With the IAM policy simulator, you can test and troubleshoot identity\-based policies and IAM permissions boundaries\.
 Here are some common things you can do with the policy simulator: